A older lady sat upright in a profiling bed smiling and reading a book

 2 Min

+Developed in 1881 by surgeon Friedrich Trendelenburg, this position was initially used to improve surgical access to pelvic organs.
 An American physiologist later adapted its use as a treatment for shock - it was thought that raising the legs above the head would help maintain blood flow around the brain.
+Today, it’s primarily recommended for:

 Anti-Trendelenburg Position